ministryofjustice/security-guidance/docs/shared-responsibility-models.md

 # Shared Responsibility Models

-The Ministry of Justice \(MOJ\) by default will leverage shared responsibility models, particularly in commodity environments, in order to achieve efficiencies such as time, risk and cost.
+The Ministry of Justice \(MoJ\) by default will leverage shared responsibility models, particularly in commodity environments, in order to achieve efficiencies such as time, risk and cost.

-The MOJ believes that it should focus on elements which are unique to its requirements rather than attempting to solve commodity requirements in a unique way.
+The MoJ believes that it should focus on elements which are unique to its requirements rather than attempting to solve commodity requirements in a unique way.

 h/t [https://aws.amazon.com/compliance/shared-responsibility-model/](https://aws.amazon.com/compliance/shared-responsibility-model/)

 ## Assessments

-The MOJ conducts assessments \(including risk assessments\) where appropriate to ensure it understands the shared responsibility model, its obligations under the same and measure how third-parties are meeting their obligations.
+The MoJ conducts assessments \(including risk assessments\) where appropriate to ensure it understands the shared responsibility model, its obligations under the same and measure how third-parties are meeting their obligations.

 ### Inherited

-The MOJ inherits controls which are fully controlled and managed by a third-party, such as physical and environmental controls in a data centre.
+The MoJ inherits controls which are fully controlled and managed by a third-party, such as physical and environmental controls in a data centre.

 ### Shared

-MOJ has shared controls which is jointly responsible for with the third-party, for example:
+MoJ has shared controls which is jointly responsible for with the third-party, for example:

 -   Patch Management - AWS is responsible for patching and fixing flaws within the infrastructure, but customers are responsible for patching their guest OS and applications.